-Aoyagi Samurai Manor Museum - The Aoyagi Samurai Manor Museum is an impressive restored family compound that depict the Samurai way of life from the 17th - 20th centuries.
+Aoyagi Samurai Manor Museum - This impressive restored family compound offers a glimpse into the Samurai way of life from the 17th - 20th centuries.
 Inside each structure is a fascinating exhibition of objects, including samurai swords and weapons, clothing, pictures and documents.